ASYNC-Security/async-security.github.io/sincon-2025-jea.md

 #### Creating a Machine Account

-We need to have a machine account to set the `ms-DS-Allowed-To-Act-On-Behalf-Of-Other-Identity` attribute on, thankfully the domain has a `MachineAccountQuota` set to `10` (which is the default setting) - this allows us to create up to 10 machine accounts in the domain.
+We need to have a machine account to set the `msDS-AllowedToActOnBehalfOfOtherIdentity` attribute on, thankfully the domain has a `MachineAccountQuota` set to `10` (which is the default setting) - this allows us to create up to 10 machine accounts in the domain.

 ```
 ┌──(kali㉿kali)-[~/sincon]